Illustrations of Amazon trucks

 Where do brokers bid on freight?

-Brokers rely on load boards, which are often accessed via a subscription service.
-The boards let them view available loads that they could cover, i.e. that are within their remit and have lanes available.
+Freight brokers rely on load boards, which are often accessed via a subscription service.
+The boards let them view available loads that they could cover, that are within their remit and have lanes available.
 At this point, they start the bidding process and negotiating carrier rates to get the best deal for shippers.
 One example of this is Relay Load Board, which allows carriers a wide selection of transportation work.

-Why do I need a broker?
+Why do I need a freight broker?

 Freight brokerage is a solution for shippers who need reliable carriers but may not be equipped with enough time or knowledge to find one.
-The role of the broker is to provide the point of contact between vendors and those carrying their freight.
+The role of freight brokers is to provide the point of contact between vendors and those carrying their freight.
 They provide greater visibility and transparency at every step of the freight journey through a transport management system (TMS) and the exchange of electronic data, providing updates in real time and tracking the status of loads.
 Since these tools are an expensive upfront investment, a broker helps businesses rapidly scale their operations when they are experiencing fast growth.

 The person who is responsible for finding you the best deal at the best time — with the most competent carrier — is providing a great deal of value for your business.
 Unlike the US, in the UK freight brokers are not legally required to possess a broker’s license or other certification, although they should possess a thorough knowledge of cargo rules and regulations.
 There are, however, a few important traits and abilities that separate the simply adequate from the best brokers.